kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## About
 **pistar-lastqso is a tool to monitor DMR and YSF traffic (including DMR2YSF and YSF2DMR cross-modes) on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
 Written as a bash shell script (with a few lines of python), no web browser or other GUI client is required.**

+**VERSION 3.00 NOW ADDS LIMITED SUPPORT FOR NXDN, D-STAR, AND P25!**

+**As I do not own appropriate radios to create the RF-based log entries, support for these additional modes is, for the moment, limited to network-based traffic only.**

 **For each QSO (all modes), the program displays the following data:**
 - The localized Time and Date of the contact